rimangan/rimangan/README.md

 ### Hi there 👋

 My name is Riley, and I'm a Ph.D. candidate in Molecular Genetics and Microbiology at Duke University.
-My major research interests are in evolutionary genetics, computational biology, and neurodevelopment.
+My major research interests are in the evolution of gene regulation, computational biology, and neurodevelopment.
 I am a lead developer on Gonomics, an open-source repository for genomics software in the Go programming language.